Bothell, Washington: Historic preservation

 Bothell has nine properties that are listed on the National Register of Historic Places (NRHP) due to their cultural, architectural, or historic qualities.
-Several properties are surviving homes from early city pioneers built in the late 19th and early 20th centuries that were late moved to the Park at Bothell Landing.
+Several properties are surviving homes from early city pioneers built in the late 19th and early 20th centuries that were later moved to the Park at Bothell Landing.
 Other listed sites include the Bothell Pioneer Cemetery, Bates-Tanner Farm, and North Creek School at Centennial Park.

 In 1987, the city government established its own local register of historic places, which is managed by the Landmark Preservation Board appointed by the city council.
 It has 15 properties that include those on the NRHP and the Washington State Heritage Register, as well as additional sites that are over 50 years old.
 One site, the Harries House and Water Tower, was delisted following its demolition in 2015 despite plans to protect it from nearby housing development.

 The Bothell Historical Museum, a non-profit museum run by the local historical society, is located within the Hannan House on the grounds of the Park at Bothell Landing.
 It opened in 1969 and was relocated to the new park in 1978.
-The museum was open on Sundays until the COVID-19 pandemic suspended activities; it is furnished with contemporary artifacts from a late 19th century home and those related to the city's history.
+The museum is open on Sundays from April through October (aside from a two-year hiatus induced by the COVID-19 pandemic); it is furnished with contemporary artifacts from a late 19th-century home and those related to the city's history.
 The historical society also funded several restoration projects, including work on the Beckstrom Cabin, built in 1883 and moved to the park grounds in 1979.

 Sports

 Pop Keeney Stadium in Downtown Bothell was built in 1920 and seats 4,438 spectators.
-It is primary used by high school football teams from the Northshore School District, having originally hosted only Bothell High School.
+It is primarily used by high school football teams from the Northshore School District, having originally hosted only Bothell High School.
 The stadium was renamed during renovations in 1953 for Harold "Pop" Keeney, a local high school football coach.
 Its original stands were replaced in 1968 and the stadium was renovated again in 2010.